 Instructor: Steve Scullion, BSc, FCIP, FCLA, FCIAA, CRM

 - IMPORTANT NOTE REGARDING TEXTBOOKS -

-Students registering from January 5 - 23, 2015 may not receive their textbooks before the start of classes.
-Please note that beginning January 5, 2015 an additional textbook fee of $65.00 will be charged for late registrations.
+Students registering after the early bird period may not receive their textbooks before the start of classes.
+Please note that an additional textbook fee of $65.00 will be charged for late registrations.
+Early bird dates TBD.

 This course will be delivered in a blended format.
 There will be a face-to-face session on the first scheduled session and the group will meet approximately every other week throughout the term, but there will not be a weekly class room component.
 There will be regularly scheduled activities online to supplement classroom activities in alternate weeks.

 About the Instructor